Dark Roast Yaupon Tea

 We often make this when camping.
 This comes out very tasty, but keep an eye on it because the yaupon froths when it first starts to boil and you'll have to turn the heat down (or take it off the fire) just as it comes to a boil.
 Simply remove the percolator from the heat once the boiling starts, wait a minute and then return percolator to heat.
 Use 1 tsp (or more) of yaupon per cup of water.

 We strive to ship the same day for all orders placed before noon on business days.
-We only ship within the U.S. and Canada.
+We'll ship to anywhere in the world that we can.

 100% Satisfaction Guaranteed.
 If you're not completely satisfied, notify us within 30 days and we will return the full cost of the product.
 We will refund the cost of shipping if it was a mistake on our part.